crimsonyash9012/Sentiment-analysis/README.md

-# SentiFlow - IMDB Movie Review Sentiment Analyzer
+# Good Movie Bad Movie - IMDB Movie Review Sentiment Analyzer

-A production-ready sentiment analysis web application that classifies movie reviews as positive or negative using machine learning.
+A production-ready sentiment analysis that classifies movie reviews as positive or negative using machine learning.
 Built with scikit-learn and Flask, this project demonstrates end-to-end ML workflow from data preprocessing to model deployment.

 ## 🌟 Features

 - **Machine Learning Pipeline**: Complete ML pipeline with data preprocessing, feature engineering, and model training
-- **Web Interface**: Flask-based web application for real-time sentiment prediction
 - **High Accuracy**: Logistic Regression model trained on IMDB dataset with TF-IDF vectorization
 - **Comprehensive Analysis**: Jupyter notebooks documenting the entire development process
 - **Modular Architecture**: Clean separation of concerns with dedicated modules for data loading, preprocessing, and evaluation